openstack-archive/wsme/doc/types.rst

                 def getlist(self):
                     return ['a', 'b', 'c']

-    -   Dictionaries -- Statically typed mapping are allowed.
+    -   Dictionaries -- Statically typed mappings are allowed.
 When exposing a dictionary datatype, you can specify the key and value types, with a restriction on the key value that must be a 'pod' type.
         Example::